-There is this further consideration. are all aware that under the so-called party truce any vacancies in the municipal councils that have taken place in recent months or years have been filled by cooption.
+vice.
+I cannot conceive a stronger recommendation for a municipal candidate than that he should be debarred from personally conducting his own campaign by the fact that he was serving in arms in France are all aware that under the so-called party truce any vacancies in the municipal councils that have taken place in recent months or years have been filled by cooption.
 This system of co-option does not pay attention to the wishes or opinions of electors in any constituency.
 It is a pure arrangement between the political caucuses of both sides or of the three sides.
 It does not follow, and, as a matter of fact, it is within the experience of all the Members of the House that in many cases vacancies have not been filled by those best qualified to fill the responsible position of municipal councillor, and I do think that it is exceedingly undesirable, in the interests of the municipal life of the county, and especially in view of the most important municipal questions that are looming up in the immediate future, that you should have persons elected who have not unmistakably the mandate of the municipal electors behind them.
 I do not think that the Government have made out a clear case for inclusion of municipal elections within the scope of this Bill.
 I still hope that the right hon.
 Gentleman will reconsider the matter, and that on reconsideration he will exclude the municipal elections.
-I am quite confident that the evidence which he has the quoted on authority Council of the Municipal Corporations is not the sort of evidence that can be conclusive in an assembly of this Obviously, the further removed elected representative, whether anv Parliamentary or other, is from the constituency which originally elected him the greater becomes his indisposition again to face the electorate, and it is quite natural that the council of the municipal corporations, representing the elected bodies, should desire to prolong their existence and to postpone the evil day when they will again have to seek a fresh mandate from the electors.
+I am quite confident that the evidence which he has quoted on the authority of the Council of the Municipal Corporations is not the sort of evidence that can be conclusive in an assembly of this kind.
+Obviously, the further removed representative, whether anv elected Parliamentary or other, is from the constituency which originally elected him the greater becomes his indisposition again to face the electorate, and it is quite natural that the council of the municipal corporations, representing the elected bodies, should desire to prolong their existence and to postpone the evil day when they will again have to seek a fresh mandate from the electors.
 It is not a consideration that weighs with me in the slightest degree.
 It is a consideration based upon ordinary motives, quite human in their character and in their inspiration.
 In the interest of the municipal life of the country it is desirable that the municipal electors shall have the chance of saying who shall constitute their governors in municipal matters in the immediate future.